davidhuser/dhis2-pk/docs/data-integrity.md

 **Script name:** `data-integrity`

-To enhance the DHIS2 built-in data integrity, this script checks the following things:
+To enhance the DHIS2 built-in data integrity, this script warns if the following configurations are detected:

-* Validation Rules - invalid expressions
+* Validation Rules that have invalid expressions
-* Option Sets not in any Data Element, Tracked Entity Attribute or Attribute
+* Option Sets that are not in any Data Element, Tracked Entity Attribute or Attribute
+* Option Sets with Options that have an invalid sort order
+* Option Sets with Options that have duplicate codes
-* Category Option not in any Category
+* Category Options that are not in any Category
 * Category not in any Category Combo
 * Category Combo not in any Data Element, Data Set Element, Program or Data Set